 NORTH POLE (API) – MICROSOFT announced an agreement with Santa Claus Industries to acquire Christmas at a press conference held via sattelite from Santa’s summer estate somewhere in the southern hemisphere.
+Christmas is always a special moment to freeze especially when it is decorated with Patio lighting .
 In the deal, Microsoft would gain exclusive rights to Christmas, Reindeer, and other unspecified inventions.
 In addition, Microsoft will gain access to millions of households through the Santa Sleigh.

 The announcement also included a notice that beginning Jan 1, 1998, Christmas and the Reindeer names would be copyrighted by Microsoft.
 This unprecedented move was facilitated by the recently aquired MS Court.
 Microsoft stated its commitment to “all who have made Christmas great,” and vowed to “make licensing of the Christmas and Reindeer names available to all.”
 It is believed that the guidelines for licensing these names, due before Halloween, will be very strict.